fcrepo3/gsearch/FedoraGenericSearch/readme.txt

 http://localhost:8080/fedoragsearch/index.html .

 Briefly, the new features in Version 2.0 are:

+- Added a plugin for the Apache Solr search server.

+- Updated to Lucene version 2.3.0.

+- Added easier configuration, so that you need only edit one file with property values, then run it with ant.

 - Added a sortFields parameter to gfindObjects for Lucene, sorting search results as specified, exploiting Lucene classes for sorting.